canonical/craft-actions/rockcraft-pack/README.md

     # you would want to run Rockcraft at `dist/rock/` instead of the repository root.
     path: '.'

     # Sets the build verbosity level for Rockcraft.
-Must be one of: "quiet", "brief", "verbose', "debug", or "trace" (the default).
+Must be one of: "quiet", "brief", "verbose", "debug", or "trace" (the default).
     verbosity: 'trace'

     # Whether or not to run `rockcraft test` when packing the rock.